PujithaReddyKethireddy/RTL-Design-And-Synthesis-Using-Sky130/Day 4 - GLS, blocking vs non-blocking and Synthesis-Simulation mismatch/README.md

 ---

-# Problems in RTL
+# Problems in This RTL

-## Missing Sensitivity List
+* Missing sensitivity list
+* Incorrect use of non-blocking assignment in combinational logic

+---

+# Why This is Wrong

-The always block triggers only when:
+The block executes only when:

 ```text
 sel changes